meluso/open-source-credit-survey/README.md

-  # Invisible Labor in Open Source Software Ecosystems: Corresponding Dataset & Code
+  # Invisible Labor in Open Source Software Ecosystems
+  ## Corresponding Dataset & Code

   This repository contains the data and analysis code for the open source software credit survey which measured labor visibility and attribution in open source software ecosystems.